Using C++ objects in Delphi

 };

-This class has 10 methods, a destructor and a constructor.
-I will now demonstrate the two main ways of using this C++ class from Delphi.
+This class has ten instance methods, a destructor and a constructor.
+I will now demonstrate two ways of using this C++ class from Delphi.

 To "flatten" a class, you export a simple C function for each method, as well as functions for the constructor and the destructor.
 The first parameter of the functions (except for the "constructor" function) should be a pointer to the object.
 To flatten the Console class, you would declare 12 functions like this: